syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endtabs %}

-## Basic Diagram elements:
+## Basic Diagram elements

-* **Node:** Visualize any graphical object using nodes, which can also be arranged and manipulated on a diagram page.
+* **Node:** Visualizes any graphical object using nodes, which can also be arranged and manipulated on a diagram page.
-* **Connector:** A connector is used to represent a relationship between two nodes.
-Four types of connectors provided are as follows:
+* **Connector:** Represents the relationship between two nodes.
+Four types of connectors provided as follows:

        1) Orthogonal
        2) Bezier
        3) Straight
        4) Cubic Bezier

-* **Port:** Port act as the connection points of node/connector and allows to create connections with only specific points.
+* **Port:** Acts as the connection points of node or connector and allows you to create connections with only specific points.
-* **Annotation:** Show additional information by adding text or labels on nodes and connectors.
+* **Annotation:** Shows additional information by adding text or labels on nodes and connectors.

-## Flow Chart
+## Flow chart
 Let us create a simple flow chart using SfDiagram.

 #### Initialize the Diagram